eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/interface.md

 ### Satisfying interfaces

-The `satisfies` keyword specifies the interfaces inherited by an
+The `satisfies` keyword specifies the interface types inherited by an
 interface:

 <!-- cat: interface I1{} interface I2{} -->